 Penal Code 192(c) carries a number of defenses.
 Specifically, your conduct did not amount to gross or ordinary negligence.
 Instead, you drove as a reasonable prudent driver under the circumstances.
 There could be additional factors when evaluating this defense including – what were the traffic conditions like and was the decedent acting as a reasonable prudent person? – e.g., suddenly running into the street.
 Furthermore, there could be constitutional technicalities such as the evidence obtained against you was in violation of your Fourth Amendment right or your incriminating statements were unlawfully obtained.

 Contact Us for a Free Consultation

 If you have been arrested, charged, or are in the center of a vehicular manslaughter investigation under PC 192(c)(1)/(2), contact the Law Offices of John D. Rogers for a free consultation.
 An experienced Orange County criminal defense attorney can provide you with insight about the process, how the police and prosecutors are putting together their case, and outline a strategy for mounting your defense.
-Retaining a lawyer early could mean the difference of living with severe penalties or having the case rejected altogether and never reaching the inside of a courtroom.
+Retaining a lawyer early could mean the difference of severe penalties or having the case rejected altogether and never reaching the inside of a courtroom.

 (c) Vehicular—

 (1) Except as provided in subdivision (a) of Section 191.5, driving a vehicle in the commission of an unlawful act, not amounting to a felony, and with gross negligence; or driving a vehicle in the commission of a lawful act which might produce death, in an unlawful manner, and with gross negligence.

 (2) Driving a vehicle in the commission of an unlawful act, not amounting to a felony, but without gross negligence; or driving a vehicle in the commission of a lawful act which might produce death, in an unlawful manner, but without gross negligence.